awegroup/template-python/README_dev.md

     ```

 ### Using your package locally
-1. Create
+1. Navigate to the root directory of your repository and create a virtual environment
     ```bash
     python -m venv venv
     ```
-1. Navigate to the root-directory of your repository and create a virtual environment
+2. Activate virtual environment
    ```bash
      # linux
      source venv/bin/activate